ddos-mitigator/isn_sync_freebsd/README.md

 # isn_sync

-FreeBSD kernel module to provide access to TCP SYN cookie secrets via `sysctl -a isn_sync`.
+FreeBSD kernel module and agent for TCP protection with ISN synchronization.

 ## Kernel Support